FlyingCanoe/dap-guide-unofficial/src/about_ref_lifecycle.md

 so when it come to persiting a Source across session all bet are off.

 To avoid the mess this guide does not use the adapterData field.

-### StackFrame

-StackFrame represent a ongoing function call in a pause debuggee.
-A StackTrace represent the ordered list of StackFrame of a thread (if functionA call functionB, the stacktrace should be returned as \[StackFrameA, StackFrameB]) both only last util the debuggee resume it execution (only one thread resuming is enofe to invalidate all StackTrace).

-The client can retrieve the StackTrace for a thread using a StackTrace Request.
-The StackTrace Request as a threadId as a parameter, has such a client must retrieve the list of thread before it can ask for stacktrace.

-StackFrame have a id, that id must be unique on all thread.
-Once the debuggee resume it execution, the id of all StackFrame are invalidate and can be reuse.
-The StackFrame id can be use to retrieve Scope, which can, in turn, be use to retrieve Variable.